White House tells Democrats it will not participate in Trump impeachment hearing

 “We don’t see any reason to participate because the process is unfair,” said a senior administration official, speaking on condition of anonymity.
 “We haven’t been given any fair opportunity to participate.
 The speaker has already announced the predetermined result and they will not give us the ability to call any witnesses.”

+Nadler rejected that criticism and expressed disappointment, saying in a statement: “The American people deserve answers from President Trump.”

 Pelosi on Thursday asked the Judiciary Committee to draw up articles of impeachment - formal charges - against the Republican president.
-The committee could draft and recommend the articles by next Thursday and the full Democratic-led House could vote on them by Christmas.
+The committee could draft and recommend the articles by next Thursday and the full Democratic-led House could vote on them by Christmas, imperilling Trump’s presidency as his 2020 re-election campaign looms.

 Pelosi in September launched the impeachment inquiry into Trump’s request that Ukraine investigate former Vice President Joe Biden, a leading contender for the Democratic nomination to face the president in the 2020 U.S. election.